 Unlike what you’d think, the concept of collaborations in the sneaker industry goes way back.
 Even before Nike signed Michael Jordan.

 We actually have Converse to thank for kicking this trend off in 1923, when they signed Basketball player Chuck Taylor.
 And since the whole concept of sneakers is based on comfort and performance it made sense that more brands would sign Athletes to market their sneakers.
-But with consumers attention and interests continuously shifting, reaching music and art, the sneaker industry had to keep up.
-And that’s how the music industry found its way into the sneakers game.
+But with consumers’ attention and interests continuously shifting, reaching music and art, the sneaker industry had to keep up.
+And that’s how the music industry’s been in the sneakers game, and how it’s still holding on.

 How Do Collaborations Work?